minio/docs/source/reference/minio-server/settings/core.rst

 The following section documents settings for enabling data compression for objects.
 See :ref:`minio-data-compression` for tutorials on using these configuration settings.

+All of the settings in this section fall under the following top-level key:

+.. mc-conf:: compression

 Allow Encryption
 ~~~~~~~~~~~~~~~~